weistapki/FinancialAccountingApplication/README.md

- Финансовое приложение (Java, Spring Boot, JPA Hibernate, PostgreSQL) Это веб-приложение, разработанное на Java с использованием Spring Boot, JPA Hibernate и базы данных PostgreSQL. Проект демонстрирует навыки создания веб-приложений с использованием передовых технологий. Он также включает в себя тестирование на уровне модулей с использованием JUnit и Mockito.
+Financial application (Java, Spring Boot, JPA Hibernate, PostgreSQL) It is a web application developed in Java using Spring Boot, JPA Hibernate and PostgreSQL database.
+The project demonstrates skills in creating web applications using advanced technologies.
+It also includes unit level testing using JUnit and Mockito.